Guarantee that your child stands out and has an unparalleled resume.

 Although I am still in high school, I have done a lot of research on colleges, college in general, students who go to college, students who get into certain colleges, and ways for everyone to go to college.
 On this website, I hope to share some of the knowledge I have accumulated from dozens of people and resources so that the college admissions process is just a little bit easier for everyone."

 "I wanted to create World Wide Watchers so I could make neighborhoods and communities all over the world safer, because I know how unprotected my neighborhood was.

-In 2009, my house was broken into and items were stolen.
+When I was 12, my house was broken into and items were stolen.
 Since then, I’ve always been interested in investigation and crime.
-In 2011, I decided to create my own way of protection nationwide.
+In high school, I decided to create my own way of protection nationwide.

 With years of hard work and planning, I came up with my own website.
 I know my family and neighbors now feel safer in their own town.
 I created World Wide Watchers because I didn’t feel safe.

 I have no doubts that I am safe now."